bannerImage.png

 Dividends and timing

-For the 2023/24 tax year you can withdraw £1,000 worth of dividends from your limited company without being subject to taxation.
-Known as the dividend allowance, this is set to fall to £500 from 6 April 2024.
-If you don't make use of it, then the allowance can't be carried over to the next tax year meaning you lose it.
+For the 2024/25 tax year you can withdraw £500 worth of dividends from your company without being subject to taxation.
+Known as the dividend allowance, if you don't make use of it, then the allowance can't be carried over to the next tax year meaning you lose it.
 So, where feasible, be sure to maximise your allowance.

 Dividend allowance